 - Most violation notices may be appealed to a special Traffic Appeals Committee (see section IV.2 of this policy for offenses which cannot be appealed).

-- The Traffic Appeals Committee meets on the 15th of each month and will reply via e-mail to all appeals within one week of the meeting.
+- The Traffic Appeals Committee meets once a month and will reply via e-mail to all appeals within one week of the meeting.

 - Appeal forms are available online only.

 - Appeal forms must be submitted online within 10 (ten) calendar days of the date of the violation.

 - Anyone whose parking privileges have been suspended may appeal the suspension to the Traffic Appeals Committee.

 - The possession of a parking permit does not guarantee a parking space in any particular location.

 - Ignorance of College policies is not a valid basis for appeal.

 - Decisions made by the Traffic Appeals Committee are final.